HitBTC Review: Comprehensive Beginner's Guide

 HitBTC is a cryptocurrency exchange platform that offers more than 800 crypto trading pairs, low trading fees, and a 2-factor authentication system to enhance user security.
 The platform supports trading for over 300 cryptocurrencies and offers a range of APIs such as REST, WebSocket, FIX API, and a UI developed to meet the needs of the most demanding and sophisticated traders.

-HitBTC claims to be the most advanced Bitcoin exchange in the crypto space.
+HitBTC is a relatively new exchange that claims to be the most advanced in the crypto space.

 They are certainly one of the most established, operating since 2013 with over $6m in venture funding and a $300m trading volume.
 The team consists of software developers, finance professionals and experienced traders.

 HitBTC brands itself as a highly advanced exchange for a variety of Altcoins including DASH, ZEC, EOS and BTS.
 Their core-matching engine includes superior order matching algorithms and real-time clearing.

 They also have positive reviews for their high availability, uptime, and fault tolerance.

 - Rebate system - attractive to the most powerful market makers, creating high liquidity

 - No limits for deposit or withdrawal of digital assets